seetha1730/Live-Quiz-board-frontend/README.md

 To get started with the B2B Grocery Store POS System, follow these steps:

 # Prerequisites
-Node.js installed on your machine.
+Node.js is installed on your machine.
 # Installation
 1. Fork the Repository:
 Click the "Fork" button at the top right corner of this repository's page.
 This will create a copy of the project in your GitHub account.